LukasKri/Newsletter-signup-app/README.md

 * Express.js v6.14.10

 ## Setup
-All you need is just a web browser and an internet connection.
+All you need is just a web browser and internet access.

 ## Gained knowledge
 * Node.js and Express.js setup